AIFlowML/Time_Series_Tools/README.md

 🤖 How to Use

 Just a few steps and you're set to go!
-Check out our detailed usage guide.
+Check out our detailed usage guide in all notebooks.

 👐 Contributing

 Join the adventure!
 Contributions, issues, and feature requests are all welcome.
 Let's make alpha_Feat_Selector even more awesome! 🌟